Fabulousjay/vidmetric/README.md

 # VidMetrics

+This was given to me as a challenge.
 YouTube competitor intelligence tool.
 Paste any channel URL and instantly see which videos are performing best, why they are winning, and how the channel stacks up against a competitor.

 Built as a 4-day product challenge.